 To safeguard themselves from the dangers of such fraud attempts, it is also absolutely essential that users have increased levels of vigilance and check the plausibility of messages more attentively.
 As with all scams the “human factor” still remains an important issue with spam fraud.
 This means that companies need to take steps to sensitize their staff about these kinds of attacks on a regular basis.
 In the best case, real-world examples should be used to heighten awareness and transparent, easy-to-follow guidelines should be provided for cases where suspicion arises.

 The information contained in this press release constitutes neither an offer to sell nor the advertising of an offer to buy a futures contract, a security or an option.

 Since 1992, Retarus has been supporting companies in achieving highly efficient communication.
-The global information logistics provider always plays an important role where large amounts of data need to be transmitted securely and reliably –– irrespective of which communication channels, interfaces, applications and devices are required.
-The services are soundly based on a Global Delivery Network which includes the company’s own data centres in Europe, the USA and the APAC region, as well as redundant carrier infrastructure.
-Half of all EURO STOXX 50 companies and 17 percent of Dow Jones corporations depend on Retarus’ services.
-Longstanding customers include Adidas, Bayer, Continental, DHL, DZ Bank, Honda, Linde, Osram, Puma, Sixt, Sony and Thomas Cook.
+The global information logistics provider with 13 branches on four continents always plays an important role where large amounts of data need to be transmitted securely and reliably –– irrespective of which communication channels, interfaces, applications and devices are required.
+The services are soundly based on a Global Delivery Network which includes the company’s own data centres in Europe, the USA and the APAC region, as well as fully redundant carrier infrastructure.
+Half of all EURO STOXX 50 companies and about 20 percent of Dow Jones corporations rely on Retarus’ services.
+Longstanding customers include Adidas, Bayer, Continental, DHL, DZ BANK, Honda, Linde, Osram, Puma, Sixt, Sony and Thomas Cook.